jasperroebroek/focal-stats/docs/source/index.rst

 * grouped statistics (:mod:`grouped_stats`), which calculates the statistics based on strata (xD)
 * strata statistics (:mod:`strata_stats`), which calculates the statistics for each stratum and reapplies it to the input raster (2D).
 This depends on the grouped statistics module.

-focal statistics functions (see Tutorials).
-This is implemented in line with :func:`numpy.lib.stride_tricks.sliding_window_view`, but extends its functionality.

 *************
 Documentation